613WePleadTheSecond/ccwnj/docs/index.md

     - Or you can get a money order at a 7-11/convenience store
 1. **Live Fire Training**: Contact your local shooting range for qualifications.
 This involves taking the HQC1 or HQC2 test.
 1. **Use Of Force Training** - You need to take a use of force class.
 This can currently be done free online offered by the [RTSP range here](https://www.rtsponline.com/use-of-force-certificate/)
-1. **Fingerprinting**: You PD might require new fingerprints even if you've had this done for your FID card.
-Call them to find out
+1. **Fingerprinting**: If you've had this done for your FID card you may be able to use those.
+Ask your PD

 ---

 ### 🏛️ **TOMS RIVER**